SwitzerlandOfficial Name: Swiss Confederation

 - Bookmark the Bureau of Consular Affairs website, which contains the current Travel Warnings and Travel Alerts as well as the Worldwide Caution.

-- Follow the U.S. Embassy in Switzerland on Twitter and visiting the Embassy’s website.
+- Follow the U.S. Embassy in Switzerland on Twitter and visit the Embassy's website.

-You should be careful on trains, especially on overnight trains to neighboring countries.
+Additionally, be alert while on trains and always keep an eye on your baggage.
+Overhead baggage frequently gets stolen when it is unattended even for a few seconds, especially on overcrowded trains regardless of the length of the train ride.
+You should be particularly careful on overnight trains to and from neighboring countries.
 Thieves, who steal from passengers while they sleep, can enter even locked sleeping compartments.
 Thieves have been known to work in pairs to target train passengers; while one member of the pair creates a diversion at a train window or on a platform, the other steals items you have left briefly unattended.

 VICTIMS OF CRIME: If you or someone you know becomes the victim of a crime abroad, you should contact the local police and the nearest U.S. embassy or consulate.
 We can: